Louisiana Bad Faith Insurance Attorneys

 What damages are available in an insurance bad faith lawsuit?

 In filing an insurance bad faith lawsuit, you may be able to recover compensation for the full value of your claim, plus more.
 The purpose of the lawsuit is to compensate you for all losses and harm you’ve experienced because of the insurance company’s mishandling of your claim.
 It can even punish the insurance company for acting in bad faith.
+In addition to recovering the full value of your original claim, you may be entitled to interest, economic losses, damages for emotional trauma, statutory fines and penalties, punitive damages, and attorney's fees.

 These damages are meant to help you recover from any and all harm caused by the insurance company’s actions.
-At Arnold & Itkin, we believe it’s essential to maximize our clients’ recoveries, so they can truly rebuild and move on.
+At Arnold & Itkin, we think it’s essential to maximize our clients’ recoveries, so they can truly rebuild and move on.

 Call Today for a Free Consultation: (888) 493-1629

 In many cases, the only way to know if your insurance company is being dishonest with your claim is to speak with a Louisiana bad faith insurance lawyer.
 Once you call Arnold & Itkin, we will discuss the specifics of your claim and inform you if we believe that your insurance company is practicing bad faith.
 After Hurricane Harvey devastated the Gulf Coast, our attorneys were there to help residents hold their insurance companies accountable.
-We helped dozens of people receive the compensation they deserved so they could rebuild their life after one of the worst natural disasters in United States history.
+We helped dozens of people receive the compensation they deserved so they could rebuild after one of the worst natural disasters in United States history.
 We were ready to fight for them then, and we are ready to fight for you today.

 If you think your insurance company is being dishonest, call the Louisiana bad faith insurance attorneys at Arnold & Itkin today at (888) 493-1629.
 You deserve to recover, so we won’t let your insurance company unfairly delay or deny your claim.